AN BULKENS

 Children and Families

 Psychoanalysis is not only for adults.
-It offers a special kind of conversation for children and teens—a space where they can find their own words and move beyond labels such as ADHD, autism, OCD, or gender dysphoria.
+It offers also a special kind of conversation for children and teens—a space where they can find their own words and move beyond labels such as ADHD, autism, OCD, or gender dysphoria.

 These conversations can help a child who feels stuck begin to move forward again.
 Even when other therapies have not helped, this way of listening and speaking can open new paths.